 - Provide partners with product and technical support.

-- Address concerns and queries the partner might have as soon and as thoroughly as possible.
+- Address questions and concerns the partner might have as soon and as thoroughly as possible.
 The goal is to keep the partner satisfied with the partnership.

 - Develop plans to ensure that the partner meets the requirements for competency and qualification that you require.
 If they fall short, look for ways to help them meet those requirements.
 After all, it’s not only about what you can do for them, but also what they can do for you.